 Make the 3 breads ahead of time.

 Making the breads is the most time-consuming part of this recipe, but it can be done ahead.
 Simply make the cornbread and biscuits.
-Allow them to cool, and process them into crumbs.
-Allow the bread to get stale a few hours or overnight; process into crumbs.
+Allow them to cool, and crumble or process them into crumbs.
+Allow the bread to get stale a few hours or overnight; crumble or process into crumbs.
 You can make the crumbs a day or two ahead and store in the fridge, or you can make a few weeks ahead and freeze.

 Why you need day-old bread.